-NOTE K - LEASES
+NOTE I - LEASES

-The Organization leases office space and equipment under an operating lease agreements that expire through 2024.
+The Organization leases office space under operating lease agreements that expire through 2029.
+During the years ended August 31, 2024 and 2023, the Organization also had short term leases related to office space and equipment.
+Short term leases, defined as leases with initial terms of 12 months or less, are not reflected on the accompanying statements of financial position.
 Variable payments are not determinable at the lease commencement and are not included in the measurement of the lease assets and liabilities.
 The lease agreements do not include any material residual value guarantees or restrictive covenants.

-The future payments due under operating lease as of August 31, 2023 is as follows:
+The future payments due under operating lease as of August 31, 2024 is as follows: